UK Islamic Mission: History

 In 1994, the British Muslims Monthly Survey noted that "UKIM has a long and distinguished reputation for building harmonious community relations wherever it operates."
 The BMMS also stated that the group is "active with students, settled communities and in da'wah work" and is "inspired by the Jamaat-e-Islami party in Pakistan" and the "Islamic revivalist teachings of Abul A'la Maududi and others."
 As of 2017, however, there is no reference to the Jamaat-e-Islami or Mawdudi on the UKIM website.

+In 2007, Channel 4 aired a documentary that displayed undercover footage from various mosques across the UK, including that of UKIM and its imams, to expose extremist language in religious spaces.
+The recordings included audio from a UKIM speakers.